charisra/donkey-bounty/README.md

 **Intro**: Don-key is a social trading platform for crypto yield farming.
 Investors have the option to copy proven-to-work and profitable yield farming Strategies from well-known farmers.

-**Cubes**: A cube is a specific action, an investment step that runs on a specific protocol like Ellipsis, Pancakeswap etc.  Cube example 1:  Deposit BUSD on Alpacafinance to get ibBUSD as a reward.
-Cube example 2: Stake ibBUSD  on Alpacafinance to get ALPACA rewards Note: You can the examples above as a user by visiting the Alpacafinance website.
+**Cubes**: A cube is a specific action, an investment step that runs on a specific protocol like [Ellipsis](https://www.ellipsis.finance/), [Pancakeswap](https://pancakeswap.finance/) etc.
+- Cube example 1: Deposit BUSD on Alpacafinance to get ibBUSD as a reward.
+- Cube example 2: Stake ibBUSD  on Alpacafinance to get ALPACA rewards

+Note: You can perform the examples steps above as a user by visiting the Alpacafinance website.

 **Strategy**:
 The strategy accepts a list of cubes and runs them one after another in order.